nanoblocktech/payment-gateways/README.md

 ### CUSTOMERS

-If you are using `getInstance` then you must access customer instance by using `$merchant->customer->` else if you are working with `getCustomerInstance` you can directly call customer class method.
+If you are using `getInstance` then you must access the customer instance by using `$merchant->customer->` else if you are working with `getCustomerInstance` you can directly call the customer class method.

 Create customer account